-- Ariella Gintzler: Accepted to the Green Corps, still waiting for placement but interested in working on renewables, food policy, and clean energy.
+- Ariella Gintzler: Giving summer kayak tours.
+Accepted to the Green Corps, still waiting for placement but interested in working on renewables, food policy, and clean energy.
+Also considering publishing industry.

 - Emily Nadel: Accepted to Match Corps Boston, Match Community Day School doing one-on-one tutoring with students parallel to classroom instruction.

 - Gabby Johnson: Accepted to the Venice internship program for the Peggy Guggenheim Collection where she will continue to pursue her interests in art history and museum curatorship.